olehermanse/INF3490-AI_Machine_Learning/README.md

 ## The MIT License (MIT)

+This copyright notice and license only applies to latex and python source code written by olehermanse.
+All figures, assignment and exercise texts are copyright to their respective authors and not licensed under the MIT license.

 Copyright (c) 2016 olehermanse<br>

 Permission is hereby granted, free of charge, to any person obtaining a copy